 In a recent piece in The New York Times’ column The Stone, philosophers Jay L. Garfield and Bryan W. Van Norden lament the blindness of contemporary philosophy departments towards cultures outside the West.
 Since such departments promulgate a specifically Euro-American philosophy, they should either identify themselves accordingly or expand to include non-Western materials in their curricula.
 The argument raises a long-standing but still urgent question in the humanities and social sciences.
 What is it to expand canons of study when the principles of those canons are themselves specific?
 This is not, to be sure, how Garfield and Norden see it.
 The canon of philosophy is rather precisely non-specific and can—indeed must—be expanded without further consideration.
 That academic philosophy does not do so is not principled but simply prejudicial.Read the rest of On inclusion.

 Nancy Levene is Associate Professor in the Department of Religious Studies at Yale University.
 She works on root concepts that structure the humanities, including history, modernity, religion, reason, the West, and the global, and on discourses within the social sciences that, even if originating in the West, aim to be cross-cultural, if not also pan-human, mapping the West’s limits and schisms.
-She is the author of articles in European thought and criticism, Jewish thought, and the study of religion, and of two books: Spinoza’s Revelation: Religion, Democracy, and Reason (Cambridge University Press, 2004) and Powers of Distinction: Religion and Modernity x Two (under review 2016).
+She is the author of articles in European thought and criticism, Jewish thought, and the study of religion, and of two books: Spinoza’s Revelation: Religion, Democracy, and Reason (Cambridge University Press, 2004) and Powers of Distinction: On Religion and Modernity (University of Chicago Press, forthcoming in 2017).
 Her current research is on the ends of metaphysics in light of Christianity, Judaism, and secularism.

 Posts by Nancy Levene: